am currently a Knowledge Exchange Fellow at the Oxford Research Centre in the

 features, using the framework of what I call 'cognitive realism' (the extent to

 which a text's evocation of cognition corresponds to how our minds actually

 Kafka's Cognitive Realism, put these principles into practice in

 the context of Kafka and enactive cognition; it was published by Routledge in

-really are as diametrically opposed as is often assumed.
-My next project will
+as different as is often assumed.

 feel strongly that the academic world could and should do much more to address

 the widespread stigma and secrecy surrounding mental health, and I am privileged

 to be working with other passionate members of the College and University, organising events

 and other initiatives to encourage people to talk openly and honestly about the